Last Updated on 30 November 2025 by Cycloscope

 Restaurants and food in Zimbabwe

-Unfortunately outside of the big hotels the food in Zimbabwe is one thing: sadza (a maize-based meal similar to Italian polenta) served with vegetables (cabbage or pumpkin leaves) and chicken or goat.
-Given the lack of food, the meat dose is often very small, more or less a bone with a few grams of flesh.
-Outside the cities, you will not find anything but this to eat.
+Unfortunately, outside the big hotels, the food in Zimbabwe is one thing: sadza (a maize-based dish similar to Italian polenta), served with vegetables (cabbage or pumpkin leaves) and chicken or goat.
+Given the lack of food, the meat dose is often minimal, more or less a bone with a few grams of flesh.
+Outside the cities, you will not find anything to eat but this.

-The bread is, at the time of writing (August 2019) very difficult to find.
-Even in the larger cities, it is necessary to make a long line at the supermarket early in the morning before the supplies run out.
-In Harare, apart from the bread, you will find everything you want, so make some supplies before going to the countryside.
-For us, the best solution was to cook independently and get some packets of pasta and canned legumes.
+The bread is, at the time of writing, tough to find.
+Even in the larger cities, it is necessary to wait in line at the supermarket early in the morning before the supplies run out.
+In Harare, apart from bread, you will find everything you need, so stock up on supplies before heading to the countryside.
+For us, the best solution was to cook independently, using some packets of pasta and canned legumes.

 Supermarkets and Alcohol

-All other imported spirits, like wine, are expensive because of the high taxes.
-The locals drink a locally produced gin but we have never tried it.
+All other imported spirits, like wine, are expensive due to high taxes.
+The locals drink a locally produced gin, but we have never tried it.

-Outside the cities, there are no supermarkets, but there are small shops where you will find basic necessities and beer (the only product to be found even in the most remote places of the country, economic crisis or not).
-With the economic crisis going on, some shops may lack also the basics, bread was impossible to find in June 2019, of course, the situation is in constant evolution.
+Outside the cities, there are no supermarkets.
+Still, there are small shops where you will find necessities and beer (the only product available even in the most remote places of the country, economic crisis or not).
+With the financial crisis going on, some shops may lack also the basics, bread was impossible to find in June 2019, of course, the situation is in constant evolution.

 Language

-Everyone speaks English in Zimbabwe so you won’t have any communication problems.
-Schools, many TV channels, and the judicial and parliamentary system are in English.
+Everyone in Zimbabwe speaks English so that you won’t have any communication problems.
+Schools, many TV channels, and the judicial and parliamentary systems are in English.

-However, the most widely spoken local language in the country is the Shona language, around 70% of the population, followed by the Ndebele language, 20%.
+However, the most widely spoken local language in the country is Shona, spoken by around 70% of the population, followed by Ndebele, spoken by 20%.
 A total of 16 official languages are recognized in Zimbabwe.

 Connectivity – Local SIM card and Internet in Zimbabwe

 WiFi is not widespread but is generally available in guest houses.
-If you are staying in Zim for a while, or just need to access the internet often, the best idea is to buy a local SIM card.
-Buying data traffic is fairly inexpensive but if you are in more remote areas the signal is often absent.
+If you are staying in Zim for a while or need to access the internet often, the best idea is to buy a local SIM card.
+Buying data traffic is relatively inexpensive, but in more remote areas, the signal is usually weak or absent.
 The most convenient thing is to buy the “daily” options.

 Entry Visa for Zimbabwe

 The entry visa is issued directly at the border, wherever you decide to cross.
-The tourist visa is valid for 30 days, check the expiration date that will be printed on your passport.
-The single entry costs 30 USD and the double entry 45 USD, keep in mind that especially in the most remote borders they don’t have change.
+The tourist visa is valid for 30 days.
+Check the expiration date printed on your passport.
+The single entry costs 30 USD and the double entry 45 USD.
+Keep in mind that, especially at the most remote borders, they don’t have to change.

-You will be asked to fill in a form where you will have to enter the destination address but no one will check, we have simply written the name of the nearest campsite.
-It is possible to request an extension of the visa to the immigration office for a maximum of two times (for single entry).
+You will be asked to fill out a form where you will enter the destination address, but no one will check; we have written the name of the nearest campsite.
+It is possible to request an extension of the visa from the immigration office up to 2 times (for a single-entry visa).
 The extension is free.

 Cycling the Roads of Zimbabwe

-It cannot be said that the roads in Zimbabwe enjoy great health, the paved roads are generally good but the dirt roads can be quite corrugated and a pain for you and your bicycle.
+It cannot be said that the roads in Zimbabwe are in good condition.
+The paved roads are generally good, but the dirt roads can be quite corrugated and a pain for you and your bicycle.
 The situation could significantly deteriorate during the rainy season.

-Along our way, we came across several sandy roads, but let’s say we went looking for it a bit.
-Traffic on secondary roads is very scarce and sometimes completely non-existent, thanks to the fact that petrol is not easy to find.
+Along the way, we came across several sandy roads, but let’s say we looked for it a bit.
+Traffic on secondary roads is very scarce and sometimes completely absent, thanks to the fact that petrol is hard to find.

 Safety in Zimbabwe

 Zimbabwe is a generally safe country.
 Due to the severe economic crisis and 95% unemployment, there are several protests that the government often represses with violence.
-Stay away from any kind of event.
+Stay away from any event.

-There have recently been episodes of theft in the main cities, as in all major cities, paying particular attention to crowded places such as markets.
-Not being able to withdraw from the ATM thieves are aware that tourists are obliged to carry a certain amount of cash with them.
+There have recently been episodes of theft in major cities, particularly in crowded places such as markets.
+Not being able to withdraw cash from the ATM, thieves know tourists are obliged to carry a certain amount of money.

-Most of Zimbabwe lays on a plateau at an average altitude of 1200 meters above sea level.
-This greatly reduces the risks of getting Malaria, especially in the dry season.
+Most of Zimbabwe lies on a plateau at an average altitude of 1200 meters above sea level.
+This dramatically reduces the risk of malaria, especially during the dry season.
 The Zambezi Valley is lower and risks are pretty high all year round, if you plan to visit Mana Pools or any area of the Zambesi Valley you might want to consider some precautions.

-As you should know, there is still no vaccine for malaria, although one has been tested recently, so the only way of avoiding the nastier forms of malaria is by taking prophylaxis.
+As you should know, there is still no vaccine for malaria.
+However, one has been tested recently, so the only way to avoid the nastier forms of malaria is to take prophylaxis.

 If you don’t want to take the prophylaxis, be sure to cover your body at dusk and spray a ton of repellent.
 Look for guesthouses with mosquito nets.

-If you are traveling to remote areas, consider buying a self-diagnose malaria kit to test yourself, those are said to be reliable.
-If it’s positive, get as fast as possible to a health center or take your Cortem.
+If you are traveling to remote areas, consider buying a self-diagnosis malaria kit to test yourself; these are said to be reliable.
+If it’s positive, get to a health center as quickly as possible or take your Cortem.

 TseTse flies are also a danger in the Zambezi Valley of Zimbabwe, there’s not much you can do about that but avoid Tsetse-infested areas.
-Check this article for tips about tsetse flies prevention.
+Check this article for tips about tsetse fly prevention.

 Currency and Economic Situation in Zimbabwe

 We already spoke about the economics in Zim in the history chapter at the beginning of this article.
-The situation changes very quickly so the best thing to do is to contact your embassy and ask what to do.
-Another option is to join Zimbabwean Facebook groups, or the WhatsApp group about cycling in East Africa (send us a message and we’ll send an invitation).
+The situation changes quickly, so the best thing to do is contact your embassy to find out what to do.
+Another option is to join Zimbabwean Facebook groups or the WhatsApp group for cycling in East Africa (send us a message and we’ll send an invitation).

-Right now (Autumn 2019), it’s highly recommended to bring US dollars with you, although not officially accepted you’ll easily find someone willing to take them.
+Right now, it’s highly recommended to bring US dollars with you; although not officially accepted, you’ll easily find someone willing to take them.
 Dollar banknotes printed before 2009 are very rarely accepted.

 This is our 1,000km very hilly itinerary of Zimbabwe.
-It is quite off-the-beaten-path, not touching any of the most popular tourist points of interest and attractions of the country, like Mana Pools National Park or Victoria Falls.
+It is pretty off the beaten path, not touching any of the country’s most popular tourist attractions, like Mana Pools National Park or Victoria Falls.

-We honestly think though that this is probably the best route for a bike trip in Zimbabwe, never boring, always scenic, diverse, and interesting.
+We honestly think, though, that this is probably the best route for a bike trip in Zimbabwe, never dull, always scenic, diverse, and engaging.

 What to See in Zimbabwe – by bicycle or not

 The entire eastern part of Zimbabwe, along the border with Mozambique, is very scenic.
-It is mostly above 1,000 meters high and reaches up to 2,000, offering beautiful views, a cool climate, and a very low amount of mosquitoes, which here means much less chance of contracting malaria.
+It is mostly above 1,000 meters and reaches up to 2,000, offering beautiful views, a cool climate, and very few mosquitoes, which here means a much lower chance of contracting malaria.

-The list of places not to be missed in Zimbabwe that you will find below is based on what we have seen along the road we have cycled, there are of course other beautiful places to see, some very famous like Victoria Falls (which we have seen from the Zambian side) and the Mana Pools National Park.
-What we have seen is a Zimbabwe less known to tourists that really deserves to be promoted.
+The list of places not to be missed in Zimbabwe below is based on what we have seen along the route we have cycled.
+There are, of course, other beautiful places to visit, some very famous like Victoria Falls (which we have seen from the Zambian side) and the Mana Pools National Park.
+What we have seen is a Zimbabwe that is less known to tourists, but really deserves to be promoted.

 The A2 from Mutoko to Harare is a boring and rolling up and down tar road with variable traffic – nothing of interest, but a good section to hitchhike if you want to speed up your bike trip.